top of page

 Closing Reflection

 Humility is not about being small—it’s about being real.
 It’s the strength to admit our flaws, the courage to ask for help, and the grace to grow.
 In recovery, humility is our anchor.
-It keeps us honest.
-It keeps us connected.
-It keeps us free.
+It keeps us honest, connected, and free.
 Let today be a day of humility.
 Let it be a day of strength.
 Let it be a day of grace.

 Comments